KendrickBelizaire/PayWise/README.md

 Contributions are welcome!
 To contribute:

 Fork this repository.
-Create a feature branch (git checkout -b feature/FeatureName).
+Create a feature branch:
+bash
+Copy code
+git checkout -b feature/FeatureName
 Commit your changes and open a pull request.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.